ronkok/Hurmet/docs/Root-Finding.md

 ## Remote Module

-I’ve saved theses three functions in a GitHub Gist, so you can call them without having to copy them into your document.
+I’ve saved these three functions in a GitHub Gist, so you can call them without having to copy them into your document.

 First, open a math zone (Alt-C) and copy in this code: